Where Trust Fails: Mapping Location-Data Provenance Risks in Europe: Implications for next-generation digital trust infrastructure

-\paragraph{Principle 5: Resilience to laundering, substitution, and manipulation.} Origin laundering, documentary substitution, and signal manipulation demonstrate that adversaries do not merely falsify claims, they can engineer evidentiary paths that survive superficial scrutiny.
-Provenance mechanisms must assume that single sources can be compromised or forged and that intermediaries can be used to eventually clean tainted claims.
-The infrastructure should therefore support corroboration across heterogeneous artefacts and make substitution points detectable.
-The aim is not to promise perfect prevention, but to make it increasingly harder and raise the cost of deception, and reduce the time-to-resolution when disputes occur.
+\paragraph{Principle 5: Resilience to laundering, substitution, and manipulation.} Origin laundering, documentary substitution, and signal manipulation show that adversaries can engineer evidentiary paths that survive superficial scrutiny.
+Provenance mechanisms must assume compromised sources, forged artefacts, intermediary laundering, and manipulated telemetry as realistic conditions.
+The infrastructure should therefore support corroboration across heterogeneous artefacts, detectability of substitution points, and explicit uncertainty semantics where evidence is incomplete or degraded.
+The objective is to increase the cost of deception, shorten time-to-resolution, and preserve institutional confidence when single evidence sources become unreliable.